top of page

 • What questions should I ask my insurance?

 Do I have mental health insurance benefits?
 If in-network what is my co-payment for behavioral health?
 If out-of-network do you cover out-of-network providers?
 What is the coverage amount per therapy session?
 What is my deductible and has it been met?
 Do you reimburse for online counseling or Telehealth?
-Is Couples/Marriage Counseling covered?

 • What are acceptable payment options?